OSU-NLP-Group/GroundCocoa/README.md

 Cleared for Takeoff?
 Compositional & Conditional Reasoning may be the Achilles Heel to (Flight-Booking) Language Agents

 This paper is under review at the Conference on Language Modeling (COLM) 2024.
-The final dataset (both test and validation splits) are provided [here](flight_data/groundcocoa.json) and also can be downloaded from Huggingface!
-An overview of the query generation process is depicted in the figure below:
+The final dataset (both test and validation splits) are provided [here](flight_data/groundcocoa.json) and also can be downloaded from [Huggingface🤗](https://huggingface.co/datasets/harsh147/GroundCocoa) An overview of the query generation process is depicted in the figure below:

 ![Query Generation Process](images/ground_cocoa_generation.png)